 In most circumstances, these parties sit down with their patients and discuss the problems that have been plaguing them on a day-to-day basis.
 These can include difficulties with marriage and family, substance abuse, and more.

-As mentioned, therapists can also address issues like anxiety disorders and eating disorders from a psychological perspective.
-For example, if a patient suffers from panic attacks, a licensed counselor can help them understand what triggers they may have and how best a patient can avoid them.
+As mentioned, therapists can also address anxiety and eating disorders from a psychological perspective.
+For example, if a patient suffers from panic attacks, a licensed counselor can help them understand their triggers and how best a patient can avoid them.